 1. Introduction 2.
 Public Value Conflict: Lives vs. Livelihoods 3.
 Infodemics and Pandemics: Post-Truth Public Disvalue 4.
 The World Health Organization (WHO): A Public Value Perspective 5.
 Coronavirus & Vaccine Nationalism 6.
 Comparative Public Value in Developing Countries: South Asian Case Study 7.
 Conclusion

-Usman W. Chohan, PhD, is a public value theorist who serves as Director for Economics & National Affairs at the Centre for Aerospace & Security Studies (CASS), Pakistan.
+Usman W. Chohan, PhD, is a public value theorist who serves as Director for Economics and National Affairs at the Centre for Aerospace and Security Studies (CASS), Pakistan.